bigshawne/CSCI_544_Final_Proj_Recommendation_System_Based_On_NLP/README.md

 In this project, we use word2vec model to do word level embedding, and BERT for sentence level embedding.

 ### Word2Vec Embedding
+For the Word2Vec Embedding, we mainly work with the 'gensim' package from python.
+We applied two pretrained word embedding
+models: 'glove-wiki-gigaword-300' and 'word2vec-google-news-300'.'gensim' also allows us to train our own word2vec embedding with our data set.

+By running the following CLI, it will generate the word2vec embedding based on the 'glove-wiki-gigaword-300'.

+### BERT Embedding
+The '**bert_prep.ipynb**' jupyter notebook perform the BERT embedding.
+The inputs of '**bert_prep.ipynb**' are two revised data files: '**lemma_train.json**', '**lemma_test.json**', '**review_info.json**', **'review_text.json**' (or no_lemma_train.json, no_lemma_test.json)